BROADSoftware/hdfsmirror/README.md

     yum install -y python-requests PyYAML

+And, last steps, make files executable:

+	chmod +x src/hdfsput.py
+	chmod +x src/hdfsget.py

 ## Usage

-Simply launch hdfsmirror.py
+Simply launch hdfsput.py, or hdfsget.py

-	src/hdfsmirror.py --help
+	src/hdfsput.py --help

-	usage: hdfsmirror.py [-h] --local LOCAL --hdfs HDFS [--webHdfsEndpoint WEBHDFSENDPOINT]
+	usage: hdfsput.py [-h] --src SRC --dest DEST [--checkMode] [--report] [--reportFiles] [--nbrThreads NBRTHREADS]
+	                  [--yamlLoggingConf YAMLLOGGINGCONF] [--force] [--backup]
+	                  [--owner OWNER] [--group GROUP] [--mode MODE]
+	                  [--defaultOwner DEFAULTOWNER] [--defaultGroup DEFAULTGROUP]
+	                  [--defaultMode DEFAULTMODE] [--directoryMode DIRECTORYMODE]
 	                  [--hadoopConfDir HADOOPCONFDIR] [--hdfsUser HDFSUSER]
-	                     [--put] [--get] [--report] [--reportFiles]
-	                     [--nbrThreads NBRTHREADS]
-	                     [--yamlLoggingConf YAMLLOGGINGCONF]
+	                  [--webhdfsEndpoint WEBHDFSENDPOINT]

 	optional arguments:
-	  -h, --help            show this help message and exit --local LOCAL
+	  -h, --help            show this help message and exit --src SRC
-	  --hdfs HDFS
-	  --webHdfsEndpoint WEBHDFSENDPOINT
-	  --hadoopConfDir HADOOPCONFDIR
-	  --hdfsUser HDFSUSER
-	  --put
-	  --get
+	  --dest DEST
+	  --checkMode
 	  --report
 	  --reportFiles
 	  --nbrThreads NBRTHREADS
 	  --yamlLoggingConf YAMLLOGGINGCONF
 	                        Logging configuration as a yaml file
+	  --force
+	  --backup
+	  --owner OWNER         owner for all files.
+	  --group GROUP         group for all files.
+	  --mode MODE           mode for all files.
+	  --defaultOwner DEFAULTOWNER
+	                        owner for newly create files.
+	  --defaultGroup DEFAULTGROUP
+	                        group for newly create files.
+	  --defaultMode DEFAULTMODE
+	                        mode for newly create files.
+	  --directoryMode DIRECTORYMODE
+	  --hdfsUser HDFSUSER
+	  --hadoopConfDir HADOOPCONFDIR
+	  --webhdfsEndpoint WEBHDFSENDPOINT

 Here is a short explanation of the options:

-* `local:` The local (Linux file system) path of the data you want to copy from/to.
+* `src:` Mandatory.
+The directory you want to copy from (local for hdfsput, HDFS for hdfsget).
 This must be an existing directory.
+See note on ending '/' below

-* `hdfs:` The HDFS path of the data you want to copy from/to.
+* `dest:` Mandatory.
+The directory you want to copy into (HDFS for hdfsput, local for hdfsget).
 This must be an existing directory.

-* `webHdfsEndpoint:` Refer to 'Namenode lookup' below.

-* `hadoopConfDir:` Refer to 'Namenode lookup' below.

-* `hdfsUser:` This user on behalf all HDFS operation will be performed.
-Of course must be able to read an write on concerned folder.

-* `put:` Trigger the effective transfer from local to HDFS.

-* `get:` Trigger the effective transfer from HDFS to local.
+* `checkMode:` Boolean.
+Default: No. If set, the command will be perform any action.
+Just print report

-* `report:` Produce a synthetical report.
-If used without --put or --get, no operation will be performed.
+* `report:` Boolean.
+Default: No. Produce a synthetic report.

-* `reportFiles:` Produce a detailed report.
-If used without --put or --get, no operation will be performed.
+* `reportFiles:` Boolean.
+Default: No. Produce a detailed report, listing all impacted files.

 * `nbrThreads:` Allow mutithreading on --put.
 Value such as 10 or 20 can dramatically improve performance.
 Default to 1.

 * `yamlLoggingConf:` Allow to specify an alternate logging configuration file.
-Default is to use the logging.yml file located in the same folder than hdfsmirror.py
+Default is to use the logging.yml file located in the same folder than hdfs[put/get].py

+* `force:` Boolean.
+Default: No. Allow overwrite of target file if they differ from source.

+* `backup:` Boolean.
+Default: No. In case of overwrite, perform a backup of original file.

+* `owner:` If set, all files on target will belong to this user.

+* `group:` If set, all files on target will belong to this group.

+* `mode:` If set, all files on target will have this permission.
+Must be a string representing an octal value (i.e: "0644")

+* `defaultOwner:` Same as owner, but apply only on newly created files.
+Existing target files will not be impacted.

+* `defaultGroup:` Same as group, but apply only on newly created files.
+Existing target files will not be impacted.

+* `defaultMode:` Same as mode, but apply only on newly created files.
+Existing target files will not be impacted.

+* `directoryMode:` permission for newly create directories. (owner and group will the same as files).
+Existing directories will not be impacted.

+* `hdfsUser:` Default: "hdfs".
+This user on behalf all HDFS operation will be performed.
+Of course must be able to read an write on concerned folder.

+* `hadoopConfDir:` Default: "/etc/hadoop/conf" Refer to 'Namenode lookup' below.

+* `webHdfsEndpoint:` Refer to 'Namenode lookup' below.

+## src ending with "/"

+If `src` path ends with "/", only inside contents of that directory are copied to destination.
+Otherwise, if it does not end with "/", the directory itself with all contents is copied.
+This behavior is similar to Rsync.

 ## Namenode lookup